White Pesto Pasta

 Instructions

-• In a small skillet over medium heat toast the walnuts for several minutes until lightly browned.
+• In a small skillet over medium heat toast the walnuts for several minutes.
+They should give off an aroma and get lightly brown.
 Let cool.
 This step is optional, but it adds a robust walnut flavor.

 • Bring a large pot of heavily salted water to the boil.

-• Finely chop walnuts (you should have about 1/2 cup total) and oregano leaves.
+• Finely chop walnuts and oregano leaves.
 Mince or grate the garlic and zest the entire lemon.
-Add all these to a large bowl with the ricotta, Parmesan cheese.
-Season with kosher salt and red pepper flakes.
+Add all these to a large bowl with the ricotta, Parmesan cheese and season with kosher salt and red pepper flakes.

 • Drain the pasta and add pasta to the white pesto in bowl and toss to coat.
 Continue tossing until pesto thickens enough and clings to the pasta, about 2 minutes.
 Serve with more Parmesan cheese sprinkled on top.